Mukundks2004/BetweenBooks/_posts/2024-12-07-what-is-the-co-in-covariant.md

 ## Or Is It?

-You see, if we consider `List` in a very specific context- the context that it is read-only, it actually does preserve morphisms!
+You see, if we consider `List` in a very specific context- the context where it is read-only, it actually does preserve morphisms!
 The trick is to realize that in its read-only capacity (let's take advantage of the `IEnumerable` interface here, using it as a read-only list), referring to an `IEnumerable<Dog>` as an `IEnumerable<Animal>` merely means we are referring to the result of pulling a `Dog` out of the former and treating it as an `Animal`.
 This is perfectly valid.
 In code:

 ```csharp
 class Animal {}